Close Banner

 Overview of the Universal Studios Hollywood Attraction Assistance Pass - Guest meeting Poppy carries water bottle for cooling off

 Set yourselves up for success by knowing the limitations of your special needs guest.
 Take frequent breaks, bring spray bottles to keep cool and stay hydrated.
 Make good decisions about what kind of attractions your friend or family member can enjoy and even handle.
+You can now look at restaurant menus in advance in the Universal Studios Hollywood app.
+Identifying familiar foods and where to find them can help lower mealtime anxiety.

 Overview of the Universal Studios Hollywood Attraction Assistance Pass - Service Animal Relief Area

 If you bring a service animal with you, you can locate service animal relief stations in the Universal Studios app.
 There is one in the Lower Lot (across from Jurassic World) and Upper Lot (near first aid).
+There is also on outside security near disabled parking.

+Know what your kids can handle.
 On a recent visit, we saw a child about 7 years old who was terrified for his life on the one-hour Studio Tour.
 He believed that King Kong, the dinosaurs and Jaws were real and going to get him.
 Every situation we encountered felt like a real danger and threat to him, including one particular “Psycho” we encountered.
 This child spent the majority of the Studio Tour on the floor screaming and crying.
 He put his hands over his ears and was shaking in terrible fear.
 That is not fun for anybody.

 Hollywood is so realistic!
 If your child cannot distinguish between what is pretend and real and might have this kind of reaction, then avoid putting them in this situation.
 Make good decisions about what attractions to take them on.
 There are a lot of loud noises and flashing lights in many Universal attractions.
 If your child’s sensory system cannot handle this kind of stimulation, then you’ll need to make your own accommodations to keep your child happy and healthy.
 If that means playing in a fountain for an hour, then go with the flow and embrace a special kind of fun.
-Team up with another caregiver or family member and use rider switch programs.
+Team up with another caregiver or family member and use Child Switch programs.
 That will help you all have a toadally safe and fun time at the park.

 We hope this information about the Universal Studios Hollywood Attraction Assistance Pass helps you as you plan your visit.
 Have questions or want to share your experience using AAP?
 Drop us a line in the comments below.